abdou6666/ms-learning/README.md

 Access the services as needed using the appropriate URL, http://localhost:8081 because the api-gateway is configured in this port  .

+Run the following command to launch the frontend project: npm start

 ## Step 6: Stopping and Cleanup
 To stop and remove the services, run the following Docker Compose command: